TL;DR

 Think of it this way: Life insurance is for your loved ones if you die.
 Income protection is for you and your loved ones if you live, but are unable to earn an income due to illness or injury.

 In this definitive guide, we will demystify these two essential types of cover.
 We’ll explore what they are, how they work, who they’re for, and how they compare.
-By the end, you’ll have the clarity you need to make an informed decision about protecting your financial future.
+By the end, you’ll have the clarity you may need to make an informed decision about protecting your financial future.

 How life insurance compares to income protection cover

 Income protection insurance, on the other hand, is designed to protect your most valuable asset: your ability to earn an income.
-If you are unable to work due to sickness or an accident, it pays you a regular, tax-free monthly income to replace a portion of your lost earnings.
+If you are unable to work due to sickness or an accident, it pays you a regular, potentially tax-efficient monthly income to replace a portion of your lost earnings.
 This continues until you can return to work, the policy term ends, or you retire, whichever comes first.

 Here's a quick side-by-side comparison to highlight the key differences: